-I am proud of what the Autoliv team has done and continues to achieve in a challenging environment.
 We have a strong foundation that we continue to build on.
 In turbulent times, collaborative learning and sharing best practices allow us to become better and better.
+Autoliv Production System is our foundation for continuous improvement.
 I am convinced that we will continue to grow even stronger as we move beyond the challenges of the past few years.